'The Voice': John Legend Helps a Finalist Clear a Special Song

-'The Voice': John Legend Brings a Finalist to Tears by Clearing a Special Song for the First Time Ever
+'The Voice': John Legend Brings a Finalist to Tears by Clearing 'Purple Rain' for the First Time Ever

 Season 18 of The Voice has been full of firsts -- and on Monday night, as the NBC singing competition show kicked off the first night of its two-part finale, there was yet another!